enginebai/PyMessager/README.md

 ```

 ### Initialization
-You can initialize the messager client via providing the facebook access token from developer console:
+You can initialize a messager client via a Facebook Access Token from the developer console:

 ```python
 from message import Messager